willmana/FreakyFinder/README.md

 Application has localization support in Finnish and English, and can easily adapt more languages.
 This has been implemented with messageformat and messageformat-cli packages.
 Translations are maintained in .properties -files found in frontend/src/texts folder.
 Messageformat-cli provides a script that generates common .json -file from these .properties -files and messageformat allows the application to import these texts into its components.

 Styling for the application is done from scratch utilizing sass -css extension without the help of any "ready made" components (e.g. react-bootstrap).
+Application supports browser width all the way from widescreen to around 700px, leaving out mobile device support.

 Backend uses centralized express-jwt -implementation to handle JWT based authentication for API calls.
 JWT token is stored in browsers localStorage.